 It’s like a free online magazine of mathematical adventures.
 If you like to learn new things and play around with ideas, you are sure to find something of interest.

-We normally schedule the Playful Math Education carnival for the last week of each month, with the exact day of publication left to the host blogger’s discretion.
+We normally schedule the Playful Math Education carnival for the third week of each month, with the exact day of publication left to the host blogger’s discretion.

-- Current edition: Playful Math Education Carnival 132 at Arithmophobia No More
+- Current edition: Playful Math Education Carnival 136 at nebusreasearch

-- 2020: All remaining months are open, if you like to plan ahead.
+- 2021: All months are open, if you like to plan that far ahead.

 - Browse all the past editions of the Playful Math Education blog carnival on Pinterest or by scrolling backward down my blog.